aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfoptimizationtype/_index.md

 ```

+File size is more important than print quality

+**Remarks**

-File size is more important than print quality Font Arial and Times New Roman with characters 32-127 will not be embedded in pdf.
+Font Arial and Times New Roman with characters 32-127 will not be embedded in pdf.
 Border lines are optimized for smaller file size.

 ### STANDARD {#STANDARD}
 ```